sofyacalvin/ECE3400-Group3/docs/labs/lab3.md

 ![Voltage divider](../images/lab3/divider.png)

 Where Z1 (R1) was 240Ω, ad Z2 (R2) was 470Ω.
 These values were calculated using [Ohms Law Calculator](http://www.ohmslawcalculator.com/voltage-divider-calculator).
+We were not aware the Arduino had a built-in 3.3V pin, because the text had rubbed off.
 We connected the pins from the Arduino to this circuit, and the output of the voltage divider to the FPGA.
 The system looked as follows:

 ![Circuit](../images/lab3/circuit.jpg)

 We wanted to ensure our signal was toggling as desired, so we hooked it up to the oscilloscope to view the signals from each pin.
-The oscilloscope showed us that it was toggling as desired:
+The oscilloscope showed us that it was toggling between 0 and 3.3V as expected:

 ![Toggling signal](../images/lab3/toggle.png)